makrai/notes/stalnaker68-cond.md

       * no opinion about future Chinese actions, but you do not think they will => you believe
         * the opinion survey statement to be true even though you believe the antecedent and consequent to be logically and causually independent
     * the presence of a 'connection' is not a necessary condition for the truth
-  3. based on a suggestion made some time ago by Ramsey (1950)
+  3. based on a suggestion made by Ramsey (1950)
     * Consider first/2nd/3dr the case where
     * you have no opinion about the statement, "The Chinese will enter"
       * your deliberation about the survey statement should be a thought exper: